Love Sonia: Plot

 Rashmi severs ties with Sonia when she accuses her of stealing Preeti's anklet, the only souvenir of Preeti left with Sonia.
 Faizal ships off Madhuri, Sonia and several other girls to Hong Kong in a cargo container.
 Madhuri, who till that time was hostile towards Sonia, starts looking after her affectionately.
-Sonia ends up getting raped by a Chinese customer.
-She forcefully undergoes a hymen reconstruction procedure to prove her a virgin.
+Sonia ends up getting raped by an American customer.
+She forcefully undergoes a hymen reconstruction surgery to appear a virgin.
 The girls are again shipped to Los Angeles, where a relatively friendly client allows Sonia to get in touch with Amar via email.
 He also gifts her a mobile phone.
 At a party, Madhuri commits suicide by slitting her wrist.

 Sonia runs away from her handlers, deep into the forests.
 A destitute Sonia, while trying to eat from a dustbin, is rescued by a social worker Salma who runs a NGO named C.A.S.T.
 Sonia finally finds peace of mind in the shelter home along with several other rescued girls and women.
 One day, Salma and Manish surprise her by reconnecting her with Preeti over a video call.
 Preeti tearfully asks for forgiveness and requests her to return.
-Six months later, Sonia returns to Manish's shelter home where she shockingly finds out that Preeti goes back to prostitution due to her drug addiction.
+Six months later, Sonia returns to Manish's shelter home where she shockingly finds out that Preeti has gone back to prostitution due to her drug addiction.

 Sonia begins her life all over again with a renewed hope in the shelter home.
-Her parents come to meet her but refuse to accept her back.
+Her parents come to meet her but she refuses to go with them.
 She also patches up with Amar.
-Finally, she sends an email to Preeti stating that no matter what happens, she will surely find her someday.
+Finally, she sends an email to Preeti stating that no matter what happens, she will surely find her someday and Sonia says her sister is the most beautiful girl in the world.